Portions: 4 servings Calories: 788kcal |

 Ingredients

-- Pineapple wedges to garnish (optional)
+- Pineapple wedges, and maraschino cherries to garnish

 Video